Configuring storage types

 async.
 Separate multiple values by commas.
 For example:

-Defines the default value for storage type that clients like the dashboard propose for users during workspace creation or update.
+Defines the default value for storage type that clients like the dashboard propose for users during workspace creation.
 The

 asyncvalue is not recommended as the default type because it is experimental.
 For example: